querkmachine/kickstart/README.md

 ### Sass
 * Split some mixins into their own file, `_mixins.layout.scss`.
-* Changed `_accessibility.scss` to `_skiplink.scss` and moved global accessibility styles to `_global.scss`; cause that's kinda sensible really.
 * Added a typography mixin for viewport-based sizes with capped min and max.
 * Added a (hopefully not long for this world) mixin to manage the clusterfuck that is the iOS 11's `constant()`/`env()`/`min()`/`max()` debacle.
+* Changed `_accessibility.scss` to `_skiplink.scss` and moved global accessibility styles to `_global.scss`; cause that's kinda sensible really.
+* Changed the `mq()` mixin to be more versatile with automatically making min/max media queries; but it doesn't do 'stringy' media queries anymore.
+(Was it ever necessary to put those through a mixin, really?)
+* Added a `print()` mixin for print styles too.
+Been doing a few of those lately.

 ### JavaScript
+* Added a file full of JS helper functions that I use all the time.
 * Update Babel to latest version, along with migrating to `babel-preset-env`.
 * Move to using classes for JavaScript, rather than nesting functions.
 I'm trying to force myself into that way of doing stuff.
-* Add a file full of JS helper functions that I use all the time.
+* Removed Herobrine.

 ### 5.0.0
 This update does a whole lot of opinionated changes aimed entirely at making my life easier.
 There's new sensible defaults, more node packages tailored for the way I like to build things, and a whole lot of breaking changes.
 You have been warned.